tensorflow/community/rfcs/20181116-saved-model.md

 Constructing a new object from a revived type will also construct new objects for any dependencies.
 To be usable, the pre-export object associated with this type must not have had a transitive dependency on any function or method unless it also had transitive dependencies on all that function's referenced variables.
 So for example an object referencing a checkpointable list of functions which reference its variables may be constructed, but the list itself may not be constructed on its own.

 Unless `__init__` is decorated, revived objects will not take constructor arguments.
 Constructing a new object from a revived type creates uninitialized variables of the same shape and dtype as the revived object with that type, and calling the method which created a variable (before export) initializes it.
-Variable initialization will be automatic and idempotent (prototyped in cl/214065999).
+Variable initialization will be automatic and idempotent, as implemented in [tf.function](https://github.com/tensorflow/tensorflow/blob/4a5126674c9c3086a2c38c78126d0e190cb93a61/tensorflow/python/eager/def_function.py#L504).

 A `@tf.function`-decorated `__init__` before export requires corresponding tensors be passed to the constructor of the revived type.
 Dependencies are constructed in an uninitialized state even if they have tensor arguments to their `__init__` methods, with the understanding that initialization will be included in the trace of the method of the parent object which created the depended-on object before export (i.e. using a traced constructor to create a depended-on object outside of a traced method will result in uninitialized variables).